internet-sicherheit/eco-blockchain-governance/governance/0004-Suspension/README.md

 * a member is terminated when the network governing body takes the decision by vote

-* a suspected member that does not re-apply for membership is selected for termination
+* a suspended member that does not re-apply for membership is selected for termination

 * re-applying for network membership after termination includes providing proof that certain measures have been taken that prevent future suspension and termination